htmevik/elastic-gcdit/tasks.md

 # Traffic accidents tasks

-1. **Which year had the most injuries?**
-	* Which month do people crash the most?
+**For every task, please save the resulting visualization**

+1. **Use “Vertical bar” to find which year injuries were at it's highest**

-2. **How old was the oldest driver?**
+2. **Use “Line” to find the age of the oldest driver**
 	* Why is this most likely not correct?
 Do you have possible explanation?

-3. **Create a visualisation showing the average vehicle age grouped by year of the accident**
+3. **Use “Vertical bar” to show the average vehicle age grouped by year**
-	* Save the visualization and add it to the dashboard

-4. **Create a vertical bar chart showing sum of injuries grouped by year**
-	* Compare it against average injuries grouped by year.
-What does this difference indicate?
-	* Save the visualization and add it to the dashboard
+	* Which year had the highest average of vehicle age?

+4. **Use “Vertical bar” to compare the average driver age with average injured by year**
+	* (Here you will need two y-axises, which can be added in the “Metrics and Axis” tab)* *What does the trend indicate?*

-5. **What is the percentage of male drivers?**
+5. **Use “Pie” to find the percentage of the different genders?**

-6. **How many men have crashed in a roundabout on a Monday between 08.00-08.59?**

-7. **Create a tag cloud showing the count of surface conditions**
+6. **Use “Tag cloud” to show the count of different surface conditions?**
-	* Save the visualization and add it to the dashboard

-8. **Find the sum of seriously injured grouped by speed limit**
+7. **Use “Pie” to find the sum of seriously injured grouped by speed limit**

-	* Compare this with count of accidents grouped by speed limit
+8. **Use a coordinate map to look at the count of accidents by location**

-9. **Bonus: Find the accident of Petter Northug in discover**
+9.**Go "Dashboard" and create a dashboard**

-When you have finished all the tasks, try to create more visualizations and add it to the dashboard.
-Click on a visualization (for example the male drivers in the pie chart), and see how the rest of the visualizations are filtered.
+*Add your visualizations to the dashboard*
+*Clik on a visualization (for example one of the genders in the pie chart) and see how thet filtering affects the rest of the visualizations*

-If you like to write queries directly to Elasticsearch, you can do that through the console on **Dev Tools**
+**Bonus 1: Create several visualizations and add to the dashboard*

+**Bonus 2: Find the accident of Petter Northug in discover**